Skip to main content

 #

-• Files, settings, and breakpoints export directly to other projects or to *.zip and *.tar files.
+• Export files, settings, and breakpoints to .zip or .tar archives

 Export